dbondi/Venmo-Transaction-Analysis/README.md

 # Venmo-Transaction-Analysis

-The following analyis was done for eductional purposes and uses Venmo transactions gathered of the course of a month in November 2020.
+The following analysis was done for eductional purposes and uses Venmo transactions gathered of the course of a month in November 2020.

 # Introduction to Venmo